 I walked into Shelly's office and Daniel showed up for moral support.
-Shelly took a few X-Rays and did some diagnostics with me.
+Shelly took a few X-Rays and did some tests with me.
 She had me lay down, and started realigning my back.
-I heard a crunch in my back and it was like a miracle, a pressure that I had in my back released.
-I felt it throughout my body.
+I felt a crunch in my back and it was like a miracle, a pressure that I had in my back released.
+I felt it all through my body.
 I literally had goose bumps.
 When she was done I got up with a grin on my face.
 I could tell something was different...Better.
 I had a long list of questions for Shelly which she answered with a grace and patience like no other.
 She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.

-She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
-I was so happy with my first visit I cancelled my surgery.
+She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
+I was so impressed with my first visit I cancelled my surgery.

 I continued my treatment with them and I still go at least once a week.
-I don't walk with a cane anymore, and pills are a thing of the past.
+I don't use a cane anymore, and medication is a thing of the past.
 Somebody up there heard me.